drtingtp/oralcancer-data-cleaning/docs/rules-notes.md

 # Validation rules notes

-Medihist - if ticked should be filled

-Famihist - needs to be complete if filled

 ## Backburner

 Screening case code - make sure if community program it has to be stated in the clinic